After I had done with Linkin, I remained in the stable. I did not conceal myself, but sat bold-arst in the straw.

 I guessed these were the herbs that Linkin’s mistress brewed to make her broths and oyntments.

-Her servants were busy with saddles, or the harness for the pair of horses that were to bear the baggage.
+Her servants were busy with saddles, or the harness for the horses that were to bear the baggage.
 None was watching me.

 I slipped in, and settled myself on the pots.
 Some plants were tied to little sticks that shifted readily.
 Others were no more than slips or twigs that broke beneath my weight.